balena-io-modules/balena-resource-bundle/README.md

 For example, `type: "com.example.concat@6"` signifies that the payload is of type "concat" in `example.com` organization's namespace and its manifest is of version 6 (could also be "4.1" or "v5.3.2" or even "bar").

-#### `manifest`
+#### `contents.manifest`

 This is type-specific and it can be any valid JSON type.
-It's important to note that changing the schema of this attribute and, hence, its type version, does not propagate as a change to the file format version (ie. the `version` key).
+It's important to note that changing the schema of this attribute and, hence, its type version, does not propagate as a change to the file format version (ie. the `schemaVersion` key).

-#### `resources`
+#### `contents.resources`

 An array of dictionaries describing resources contained in the bundle.
 The schema format looks like this: